pauliacomi/pyGAPS/docs/manual/isotherm.rst

 parameters and data.
 The id can then be used, both internally for database storage or for identification purposes.

-Internal logic is as follows:

-    - After isotherm instantiation, the isotherm object calls the json converter and obtains a string of itself in json format
+The id is generated automatically every time the isotherm.iso_id is called.
-    - The hashlib.md5 function is used to obtain a hash of the json string
+The hashlib.md5 function is used to obtain a hash of the json string.
-    - The hash is saved in the internal id parameter and the instantiation is complete

-Any internal change in the isotherm, such as changing the sample activation temperature, adding a new member in the data dictionary or converting/deleting the isotherm datapoints will lead to the id to be regenerated from the new data.
-This should be taken into account if writing a function that would modify a large number of isotherms or if repeatedly modifying each isotherm.

-It can be read directly from the isotherm using the following code but should never be directly modified.
+It can be read using the following code but should never be directly modified.

 ::

-    point_isotherm.id
+    point_isotherm.iso_id

 .. note::